Here Are Some Of Our Favourite Things To Do In Ottawa, Canada!

 If you want to get rich while visiting Ottawa (just kidding), then go to where the money is made!

-The Royal Canadian Mint is located very close to downtown in a small castle-style building.
-That’s a good thing – because inside the thick walls are some of the most expensive items in the country!
+The Royal Canadian Mint is located very close to downtown in a small castle-like building.
+That’s a good thing because inside the thick walls are some of the most expensive items in the country!

 The Ottawa location of the Mint (compared to the Winnipeg location) is credited with creating hand-crafted collector and commemorative coins, as well as medals and medallions.